-Perinatal Support Washington: Perinatal Support Washington offers provider trainings and events focused on perinatal mental health.
+Perinatal Support Washington: Perinatal Support Washington offers provider training and events focused on perinatal mental health.
 Trainings focus on best practices in prevention, identification and treatment of PMADs, Birth trauma for therapists and allied birth professionals and special topics in perinatal mental health.
-Trainings often provide CEUs/CMEs for licensed providers.
-They locate trainings in different areas of the state and offer customized training for staff.
+Training often provides CEUs/CMEs for licensed providers.
+They locate training courses in different areas of the state and offer customized training for staff.